 It seems that games are being made backwards compatible on a title-by-title basis, with the upshot that PS4 games that do run on the PS5 will do so with "higher or more stable frame rates and potentially higher resolutions".

-Sony hasn't said whether the PlayStation 5 will support games from earlier Sony consoles than the PS4, but, according to Ubisoft, it won't.
-The French games studio recently posted a comment on its support site that claimed backwards compatibility would be enabled for "supported PlayStation 4 titles" but would "not be possible for PlayStation 3, PlayStation 2 or PlayStation games".
-By the time Eurogamer reported the developments, Ubisoft had deleted the comment.
+That likely won't come as a huge surprise to gamers.
+Back in August, French games studio Ubisoft posted a comment on its support site that claimed backwards compatibility would be enabled for "supported PlayStation 4 titles" but would "not be possible for PlayStation 3, PlayStation 2 or PlayStation games".

 PlayStation 5 gaming